Sponsors of

 Rae.
 Historic

-of Sebring Sprite's etc. With help from the Wilson-Spratt family, Rae bought WSM 207 from the USA sight unseen in May 2003 and
+of Sebring Sprite's amongst others.
+With help from the Wilson-Spratt family, Rae bought WSM 207 from the USA sight unseen in May 2003 and

-raced at Donington in a Top Hat meeting the same month.
+raced the car at Donington in a Top Hat meeting (right) the same month.
 WSM 207 completed

 a quartet of WSM's in the Goodwood Revival Fordwater